avbentem/raspi-uart-monitor/README.md

 - Uses [configurable](./config-example-ttn.js) regular expressions to determine a log level.
 - Uses the log level to save the single-line messages to rotating log files, each line prefixed with a timestamp.
-- Optionally sends notifications to Slack and/or Telegram for lines with some minimum log level, or when the UART has been inactive for some configurable time.
+- Optionally sends notifications to Slack and/or Telegram for lines with some minimum log level, or when the UART has been inactive or has not received specific messages for some configurable time.

 This is not intended to be a production-ready monitoring mechanism, if only as it has no fallback for losing its internet connection.